USA.gov

-USA.gov is the official web portal of the United States federal government.
+USA.gov is the official web portal of the United States.
 It is designed to improve the public's interaction with the United States government by quickly directing website visitors to the services or information they are seeking, and by inviting the public to share ideas to improve government.
 USA.gov links to every federal agency and to state, local, and tribal governments, and is the most comprehensive site in—and about—the United States government.
 While the primary target audience of USA.gov is the American public, about 25 percent of USA.gov's visitors come from outside the United States.

 USA.gov is part of the Technology and Transformation Services in the General Services Administration (GSA).
 It includes the Spanish-language web portal to US government services, USAGov en Español.

 History

 USA.gov began in 2000 when Internet entrepreneur Eric Brewer, whose early research in parallel computing was funded by the United States Department of Defense, offered to donate a powerful search engine to the government.
 That donation helped accelerate the government's earlier work to create a government-wide portal.
 In June 2000, President Clinton announced the gift from the Federal Search Foundation, a nonprofit organization co-founded by Brewer and fellow entrepreneur David Binetti, and instructed that the portal be launched in 90 days.

 FirstGov.gov was launched 87 days later on September 22, 2000, during the first-ever webcast originating from the White House Oval Office.
 GSA and 22 Federal agencies funded the initiative in 2001 and 2002.
 Since 2002, USA.gov has received an annual appropriation from the U.S. Congress.

 The name FirstGov.gov was changed in 2007 to USA.gov, in response to user suggestions and telephone surveys.

 On July 2, 2010, USA.gov revamped the website to improve user access to citizen services through new mobile applications for on-the-go instant access; public engagement platforms; and the fastest, most comprehensive search function for government information.